frontity/frontity-template/README.md

 - Make any changes you wish to further customise the project.

 ## StackBlitz

+StackBlitz is an online IDE where you can create projects with just one click.
+It automatically takes care of installing dependencies, compiling, bundling, and hot reloading as you type.

+You can use this template to create a new Frontity project on StackBlitz, or if you already have a Frontity project on GitHub you can use that on StackBlitz too.
+Instructions for doing both follow.

 ### Using this template for a new project